holy-unblocker/.github/profile/README.md

 # Why this organization exists

-- mirror repositories from our git server to Github to take advantage of GitHub pages
+- mirror repositories from our git server to GitHub to take advantage of GitHub pages
 - allow deploying several repositories to services that only accept GitHub urls